 Can someone else use it?

-Some of the sunk cost for expensive items can be recouped on eBay or using a local or online consignment stores such as ThreadUp and The RealReal.
+Some of the sunk cost for expensive items can be recouped on eBay or using a local or online consignment store such as ThreadUp and The RealReal.

 No Room for Guilt

 People often keep items not out of love or nostalgia but rather guilt.
 And guilt is an entirely unhelpful emotion when it comes to curating your wardrobe and personal style.